geoffreylitt/homepage/source/articles/2023-07-25-building-personal-tools-on-the-fly-with-llms.html.md

 ![](/images/article_images/early-designs.png)

 Asking it for a "professional and modern" redesign helped get the design looking passable.
-I also gave some specific design guidance, e.g. "arrange the text thread in a tall box on the left, and then the new message and translation vertically stacked to the right".

 I then asked GPT to add a *formality slider* to the app.
 The new app requests three translations of varying formality, and then lets the user drag a slider to instantly choose between them 😎

 <video autoplay loop controls="controls" preload="auto" muted="muted" data-video="0" type="video/mp4" src="/images/article_images/text-app.mp4" width="100%"></video>

 GPT-4 did most of the coding of the UI.
-I didn't measure how long it took, but I think it was under an hour.
-GPT produced good results on every iteration.
+I didn't measure how long it took, but subjectively, the whole thing felt pretty effortless; **it felt more like asking a friend to build an app for me than building it myself**, and I never engaged my detailed programmer brain.
+I still haven't looked very closely at the code.
+GPT generally produced good results on every iteration.
 At one point it got confused about how to call the OpenAI API, but pasting in some recent documentation got it sorted out.
 I've included some of the coding prompts I used at the [bottom of this post](#appendix) if you're curious about the details.

-Subjectively, the whole thing felt pretty effortless; **it felt more like asking a friend to build an app for me than building it myself**, and I never engaged my detailed programmer brain.
-I still haven't looked very closely at the code.

 At the same time, it's important to note that **my programming background did substantially help the process along** and I don't think it would have gone that well if I didn't know how to make React UIs.
 I was able to give the LLM a detailed spec, which was natural for me to write.
 For example: I suggested storing the OpenAI key as a user-provided setting in the app UI rather than putting it in the code, because that would let us keep the app frontend-only.
 I also helped fix some minor bugs.